JosephJvB/tony-g/README.md

 so I can include all the tracks that were found as well as the missing ones However, old tony-2 had loads of those "replacers" to fix typos Is it LLM time?

+Google gemini is pretty good at getting the Best Tracks from description But it's really bad at finding Spotify URLs

+- maybe I can use Google Search for that?
+- Or as long as Gemini can fix the typos I can continue to use Spotify Search

+It seems to handle typos
+Can it handle two songs with slash? it can! it can VERY well

+so, the steps:

+1. Gemini creates a BestTrackList from youtube description
+2. Try find all those songs in Spotify
+3. If I can't find a song I have the following options
+   1. google search api for spotify link (should be more forgiving than spotify search api): yeah this works well
+   2. Gemini to do a google search per missing song (seems to work for individual songs?
+Or it did on chatgpt once, but not since)
+   3. ~~scrape google search results~~ doesnt work